opensourcedesign/opensourcedesign.github.io/README.md

 2. Using the [Prose Editor](http://edit.opensourcedesign.net)

-## Contribte Code & Design
+## Code & Design The Website

 This step requires having `ruby` and `git` installed and some basic ability to use a terminal.
 Some web development knowledge is also helpful.

-1. In your terminal to istall Jekyll using and other ruby gems
+1. Install Jekyll using and other ruby gems

 ```
 gem install jekyll github-pages html-proofer